 There are plenty of websites that describe themselves as non-profitable organizations and ask you to post your resume for free.
 Such sites are usually used by scammers who want to gather information about your jobs/contractors.
-They will sell your resume to other fake employers who will take advantage and email you claiming that they saw your resume online and you are eligible for so and so role.
+They will sell your resume to other fake employers who will take advantage and email you claiming that they saw your resume online and you are eligible for a so-and-so role.
 You must avoid posting your CV online on any random site.

 Also Read: Merchant Navy Recruitment Process Guide